Egyptian, Classical, Ancient Near Eastern Art

 On View: Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

-Ancient Egyptians began to produce fairly large statues even before the beginning of Dynasty 1.
+Ancient Egyptians began to produce fairly large statues even before the beginning of the First Dynasty.
 Most of these statues represent animals.
 They may be the early forms of some later animal-headed gods, but their exact identities are not certain.
 This lion, for example, may have depicted a specific god or symbolized the royal might of a king.
-Only the animal's essential characteristics, including a small ruff, have been indicated in the very hard stone.
+Only the animal’s essential characteristics, including a small ruff, have been indicated in the very hard stone.

 ca. 3300-3100 B.C.E.

 Predynastic Period, Naqada III Period

 9 3/4 x 7 7/8 x 12 13/16 in., 42 lb.
 (24.8 x 20 x 32.5 cm, 19.05kg) (show scale)